Anotherfollower/UhTesting/README.md

 Unlike the [webneko.net](https://webneko.net/n200504.js) JavaScript code, Web/猫 is published and distributed under the Unlicense and WTFPL.
 Attribution is optional, but desirable.

 Rationales for placing software in public domain are listed in [nothings/stb docs](https://github.com/nothings/stb/blob/master/docs/why_public_domain.md).

-### Traditional license

-Want a traditional copyright-ish license?

->You are granted a perpetual, irrevocable license to copy, modify, publish, and distribute this software as you see fit.